 To reduce the sugar intake of the granola you can eliminate the dried fruit and you could try reducing the amount of sweeter.
 This may cause the granola is stick together less, however, so you’ll probably get crumblier granola, but equally, as tasty.

-Once the healthy granola has cooled you can put it in a small canvas bag ready to transport it with you to your next destination.
+Once the healthy, sugar-free granola has cooled you can put it in a small canvas bag ready to transport it with you to your next destination.
 Check out the canvas bags I normally use here.

 More in food and travel wellness:

-How did you get on making the granola?
+How did you get on making the sugar-free granola recipe?
 I’d love to know your thoughts and suggestions.
 Leave them below.